*please check before you plan a visit - many places may have limited opening hours*

 Aiden’s Churchyard

-The Bamburgh Bones - located in an Ossury at St Aiden’s
+The Bamburgh Bones - located in an Ossury at St

-Church
+Aiden’s Church

 Bamburgh Beach - golden sands with a backdrop of

 magnificent Bamburgh Castle.
-This beach will look familiar
+This beach will look

-series.
+TV series.

-Belford Museum – located in a small market town approx 25
+Belford Museum – located in a small market town approx

-miles north of Amble accessed via A1068 + A1
+25 miles north of Amble accessed via A1068 + A1

-Northumberland Cheese Farm, Nr Blagdon – approx miles
+Northumberland Cheese Farm, Nr Blagdon – approx

-to Make Me Rich Farm!
+the signs to Make Me Rich Farm!

 Kirkley Hall Zoo – a great family day out!
 Located approx

-25 miles south west of Amble and accessed via Morpeth via
+25 miles south west of Amble and accessed via Morpeth

-B6524 - follow signs to Kirkley Hall Campus.
+via B6524 - follow signs to Kirkley Hall Campus.

 Within 60 minutes drive